 Lecture course covering principal topics of evolutionary biology from genetics, genome organization, population and quantitative genetics, the history of evolutionary theory, systematics, speciation and species concepts, co-evolution, and biogeography.

 *EEEB GR6112x Ecology 3 pts.

-Lectures cover principal topics in behavioral, population, and community, and ecosystems ecology.
+Covers foundational topics and developments in many branches of ecology, including population, community, and ecosystems ecology.